icon Ensure Your Academic Success with Our Verified Work Report Service

 Main Idea

-The nursing process theory bases on several assumptions.
-The first one is that unmet needs as well as the nursing process itself distress the patients.
+The nursing process theory is based on several assumptions.
+The first one is that unmet needs, as well as the nursing process itself, distress the patients.
 Second, the theory assumes that any patient responds to distress in his/her unique way.
-Third, nursing offers necessary mothering and/or nurturing, which is similar to how a mother nurtures her children (Nursing Process Theory, 2016).
-Fourth, as a practice, nursing involves people, health, and environment.
-It also assumes that every patient should have an opportunity to tell what he/she needs (Black, 2014).
-Further, according to Orlando’s theory, patient participation must produce nurse’s reactions and/or actions.
+Third, nursing offers necessary mothering and/or nurturing, similar to how a mother nurtures her children (Nursing Process Theory, 2016).
+Fourth, as a practice, nursing involves people, health, and the environment.
+It also assumes that every patient should be able to tell what he/she needs (Black, 2014).
+Further, according to Orlando’s theory, patient participation must produce the nurse’s reactions and/or actions.

 Main Concepts

 Ida Orlando’s nursing process theory defines the human being, health, nursing, and need as the main concepts of nursing practice.
 The human being is the determinant of the dynamism of any developed nurse-patient relationship and should be the focus of nursing.
-In this case, one’s health is a concept that determines person’s distress level, which makes him/her require help.
-According to the analyzed theory, nursing is unique in nature as well as independent in its attempt to respond to the needs of a given patient (Nursing Process Theory, 2016).
-As a concept of the nursing process theory, a need comprises of the requirement(s), which once offered to a patient can relieve his/her immediate distress and enhance the well-being.
+In this case, one’s health determines a person’s distress level, which makes him/her require help.
+According to the analyzed theory, nursing is unique in nature and independent in its attempt to respond to the needs of a given patient (Nursing Process Theory, 2016).
+As a concept of the nursing process theory, a need comprises of the requirement(s), which, once offered to a patient, can relieve his/her immediate distress and enhance the well-being.

 Origins of the Theory

 Orlando developed her theory in the late 1950s but proposed it only in 1961.
-At that time, nurses focused rather on automatic actions than deliberative ones.
+At that time, nurses focused on automatic actions rather than deliberative ones.
 The nursing process theory recommends the latter.
 It means that patient participation did not get proper consideration in nursing earlier, and the role of nurses was to do what they thought was right according to their independent assessment of the patients’ needs.
-Nursing schools also provided an unclear definition of the role of a nurse in meeting the immediate needs of a patient (Nurse Theorists).
-Therefore, Ida Orlando presented the effective nursing practice theory that would later get the name “Orlando’s nursing process theory.”
-According to Black (2014), then, the theory highlighted the patient-nurse reciprocal relationship where participation of a patient in care delivery process was fronted as imperative in nursing practice.
+Nursing schools also provided an unclear definition of a nurse's role in meeting a patient's immediate needs (Nurse Theorists).
+Therefore, Ida Orlando presented the effective nursing practice theory, later named “Orlando’s nursing process theory.”
+According to Black (2014), the theory highlighted the patient-nurse reciprocal relationship where a patient's participation in the care delivery process was fronted as imperative in nursing practice.

 The theorist relied on the evidence and/or knowledge she acquired from the empirical study conducted at the McLean Hospital in the US to develop the concept.
-In her inductive empirical study where she recorded about 2000 observations on the interactions between nurses and patients, Orlando realized the need to introduce patient participation in their treatment (Nursing Process Theory, 2016).
-Her observations including tape-recorded nursing units conversations at the McLean Hospital acted as evidence, which assisted in developing the theory to front the need for implementing deliberative nurse’s actions instead of automatic ones.
+In her inductive empirical study, where she recorded about 2000 observations on the interactions between nurses and patients, Orlando realized the need to introduce patient participation in their treatment (Nursing Process Theory, 2016).
+Her observations, including tape-recorded nursing unit conversations at the McLean Hospital, acted as evidence, which assisted in developing the theory to front the need for implementing deliberative nurse’s actions instead of automatic ones.

 There are motivational factors that made Orlando create the nursing process theory.
-The first one emerged from her realization of the profound need for adequate address of the immediate needs of patients under nurses’ care.
-Second, due to her baseline study observation, the theorist knew that the nurses needed to assess and investigate patients’ behavior because she realized the disregard towards patient participation in care at that time (Black, 2014).
-Further, according to the “Nursing Process Theory” (2016), Orlando’s own philosophy motivated her; it bases on the idea that nursing can only be achieved once a nurse is able and well-positioned to recognize and address the needs of the patients.
+The first emerged from her realization of the profound need to adequately address patients' immediate needs under nurses’ care.
+Second, due to her baseline study observation, the theorist knew that the nurses needed to assess and investigate patients’ behavior because she realized the disregard towards patient participation in care (Black, 2014).
+Further, according to the “Nursing Process Theory” (2016), Orlando’s philosophy motivated her; it is based on the idea that nursing can only be achieved once a nurse is able and well-positioned to recognize and address the needs of the patients.

-The approach the theorist used to developing the theory was an empirical study on the dynamism of the patient-nurse relationship.
-Within a period of three years, the scientist collected evidence that included 2000 recorded observations of nurse-patient relationships development (Nursing Process Theory, 2016).
+The theorist's approach to developing the theory was an empirical study on the dynamism of the patient-nurse relationship.
+Over three years, the scientist collected evidence that included 2000 recorded observations of nurse-patient relationship development (Nursing Process Theory, 2016).
 The observations tagged as either bad or good formed the basis of the theory of the importance of a functional nurse-patient relationship for nursing practice.

 Usefulness

 The nursing process theory remains a useful tool in the field of nursing.
-Its main usefulness lies in the fact that it makes sure that nurses understand every patient’s needs in order to be able to lighten their distress.
+Its main usefulness lies in the fact that it makes sure that nurses understand every patient’s needs to be able to lighten their distress.
 Its stipulations are practical since they advocate for patient participation in the assessment, diagnosis, care delivery, and evaluation of the chosen nursing plans (Black, 2014).
-It helps nurses optimally meet the needs of patients and, thus, avoid unnecessary repeat of treatment.
-The theory also allows a nurse to understand and even predict patient’s health outcomes in the nursing process.
-Prediction of health outcomes informs decision-making that concerns providing medication and care needed for the prevention of patient’s condition deterioration.
+It helps nurses optimally meet the needs of patients and, thus, avoid unnecessary repeat treatment.
+The theory also allows a nurse to understand and even predict a patient’s health outcomes in the nursing process.
+Predicting health outcomes informs decision-making that concerns providing the medication and care needed to prevent a patient’s condition deterioration.

-The nursing process theory is applicable to many medical situations.
+The nursing process theory applies to many medical situations.
 For instance, it can be utilized when an elderly person with COPD exacerbation has been admitted to a nursing unit and looks distressed.
 The nurse should not just provide medication based on the conventional treatment method recommended for COPD but also investigate what other needs the patient wants to be addressed.
-They may include malnutrition as well as consideration of allergic factors that lead to the exacerbation of the condition.
+These may include malnutrition and consideration of allergic factors that lead to the exacerbation of the condition.

 Testability

-The nursing process theory is testable since it bases on the empirically precise study.
-For example, the basis of the test can be the impact of involving patients in clinical assessment on their outcomes in different nursing units or impact of patient involvement in care on nurse’s professional growth and independence that the theorist fronted (Black, 2014).
+The nursing process theory is testable since it is based on the empirically precise study.
+For example, the basis of the test can be the impact of involving patients in clinical assessment on their outcomes in different nursing units or the impact of patient involvement in care on nurses’ professional growth and independence that the theorist fronted (Black, 2014).
 Orlando’s theory has generated numerous research topics in perioperative nursing, patient-centered care, nursing institutional administration, and other fields.
-Anne Hapoja (2014) relied on the nursing process theory to develop her research thesis at the Novia University of Applied Sciences; it focused on creating a tool, which could enhance nursing practice.
+Anne Hapoja (2014) relied on the nursing process theory to develop her research thesis at the Novia University of Applied Sciences; it focused on creating a tool that could enhance nursing practice.

-Orlando’s theory contributes to ideal nursing process.
+Orlando’s theory contributes to the ideal nursing process.
 First, it states that nurses should individually involve their patients in the nursing plan (Nurse Theorists).
 Second, the theory also stipulates that nurses should enable their patients to recognize and clearly outline the distressing factors to be able to address them in the nursing plan.
-Third, the theorist claims that deliberative actions should be considered since they are more evidence-based and ensure appropriate solution of patients’ problems (Nursing Process Theory, 2016).
-Lastly, Orlando’s theory stipulates that nursing plans need evaluation especially in case there is stagnancy or decline in patient health status after treatment.
+Third, the theorist claims that deliberative actions should be considered since they are more evidence-based and ensure appropriate solutions to patients’ problems (Nursing Process Theory, 2016).
+Lastly, Orlando’s theory stipulates that nursing plans need evaluation, especially if there is a decline in patient health status after treatment.

 Overall Evaluation

-The nursing practice theory is comprehensive as well as specific.
-The reason for it is that it is simple and direct in application on various nursing practice platforms.
-The theory is even applicable or adaptable to other nursing fields including emergency departments and critical care units (Nursing Process Theory, 2016).
-It is, therefore, generalizable in nature, and one can apply it in the patient condition assessment, diagnosis, management, and evaluation processes.
+The nursing practice theory is comprehensive and specific.
+It is simple and direct in application on various nursing practice platforms.
+The theory is even applicable or adaptable to other nursing fields, including emergency departments and critical care units (Nursing Process Theory, 2016).
+Therefore, it is generalizable, and one can apply it in the patient condition assessment, diagnosis, management, and evaluation processes.

-Regarding strengths, the nursing process theory offers patients assurance that the nurses will individually take care of them; furthermore, patients themselves will be actively involved in the process as well.
-Second, for nurses, it is a reliable guide to the assessment and management of objectively observable patients’ outcomes (Nursing Process Theory, 2016).
-The weakness of the theory lies in the fact that it fails to define the aspect of the environment, and it limits the development of related research hypotheses.
-Another weak point of the theory is that it targets only the short-term and immediate needs of patients especially the conscious ones.
+Regarding strengths, the nursing process theory offers patients assurance that the nurses will individually take care of them; furthermore, patients themselves will be actively involved in the process.
+Second, for nurses, it is a reliable guide to assessing and managing objectively observable patient outcomes (Nursing Process Theory, 2016).
+The weakness of the theory lies in the fact that it fails to define the aspect of the environment and limits the development of related research hypotheses.
+Another weak point of the theory is that it targets only patients' short-term and immediate needs, especially the conscious ones.

-I would definitely utilize Orlando’s theory for several reasons.
-First, it forms an effective guide to the assessment, diagnosis, and implementation of the nursing plan upon a patient as well as its evaluation for improvement.
+I would utilize Orlando’s theory for several reasons.
+First, it forms an effective guide to assessing, diagnosing, and implementing the nursing plan for a patient and its evaluation for improvement.
 Second, the theory will help me avoid repeated assessment and making diagnosis, which commonly occur when patients do not participate in care for them.
-Lastly, I would use the theory in learning my patients’ adaptive modes so that I can always provide them with appropriate medication and care.
+Lastly, I would use the theory to learn my patients’ adaptive modes to always provide appropriate medication and care.

 Conclusion

 In conclusion, Ida Jean Orlando-Pelletier presents a clear approach to meeting the immediate needs of the patients to nursing practitioners.
 The theory guides nursing practice through encouraging patient participation in individual care for themselves.
-It, however, ignores the potential contribution that family members can make into care delivery.
-Weaknesses aside, Orlando’s theory is a useful guide to optimal meeting of the patients’ needs for nursing practitioners.
+It, however, ignores the potential contribution that family members can make to care delivery.
+Weaknesses aside, Orlando’s theory is a useful guide to the optimal meeting the patients’ needs by nursing practitioners.